Maagans/Projekt-tool/README.md

 - **Projektleder**: Can edit projects where they are marked as project lead and can view other projects in read-only mode.
 - **Teammedlem**: Can view projects they are assigned to and log their own actual hours; planned hours remain read-only.

-Use the administrator account you created during the database setup to sign in first.
+Use the administrator account you created during seeding to sign in first.
 From there you can invite or promote additional users via the admin panel.

 ## Sharing the project with others
 If you need to hand the project to another developer, share a clean archive without bundled dependencies.